 The Payback period refers to the time it takes to recoup project investment costs from the savings obtained from the capital budget.
 The payback period of a given investment or project is an essential determinant in deciding whether to fund a particular project.
 In general, more extended payback periods are not desirable.

-Return on Investment, or ROI, is often thrown around by CFOs and other financial executives.
+CFOs and other financial executives often discuss return on investment or ROI.
 ROI measures the gain or loss generated on an investment relative to the money invested.
 Typically, it is expressed as a percentage to compare a company's various project investments.

 In short, ROI is a simple measure of profitability expressed as a percentage.
 The percentage returned is based on the initial capital invested.
 The rate of return, ratios, or money gains or losses on an investment is relative to the amount invested.
 You compare the maYou'You'lldtude and timing of gains to investment costs and measure the cash generated due to the asset.